sjdv1982/seamless/silk.md

 These *actual* forms exist only in the context of Silk wrapper instances, not Silk-based schema validation.
+Every Silk wrapper instance carries a descriptor of its own actual form (serialized) and a tuple of four counts, counting the number of forms for the children (regenerated).

-Pure plain instances can be serialized as JSON, pure binary instances as Numpy arrays.
+Pure plain instances can be serialized as JSON, pure binary instances as Numpy arrays (or, in the case of objects, as singleton structured-array scalars).
 Mixed instances need special serialization.
+Only for fixed-binary schemas, C struct headers can be generated.
 For all schemas, Cython classes/structs can be generated.
 For any schema that is not fixed-binary (see below), a Python object is filled in.
+  (NOTE: Nested arrays (not shapedarrays/vararrays) simply become 1D np.object arrays.
-(Fixed-length arrays of non-fixed-binary schemas are represented as (np.object, <length>) fields in the dtype; in Cython, this becomes a memoryview, for which size information is not as of yet supported)
+  Other fixed-length arrays of non-fixed-binary schemas are represented as (np.object, <length>) fields in the dtype;
+  in Cython, this becomes a memoryview, for which size information is not as of yet supported)
-Only for fixed-binary schemas, C struct headers can be generated.

-Every Silk wrapper instance carries a descriptor of its own actual form (serialized) and a tuple of four counts, counting the number of forms for the children (regenerated).
 ### /(note on *form*)

 ### dtype (only for scalars)